Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Optimization of Spare Management Policy

 Satellite failure rates vary over time and depend on system scale.
 Smaller satellites generally exhibit higher failure rates than larger ones \cite{2010_Gregory,langer2018reliability,jacklin2019small}.
 Since it is difficult to define a single representative value, we test a wide range of failure rates from 0.01 to 0.5 failures per year.

 In this experiment, only the satellite failure rate is varied, while all other parameters are kept the same as in the baseline scenario.
 Figure~\ref{fig:fail_opt} shows the total cost of each strategy and the relative savings of the indirect strategy (IS) compared to the direct strategy (DS).
 Higher values indicate greater cost reduction of IS over DS.
 IS is more cost efficient than DS across the entire failure rate range.
 At very low failure rates (around 0.01), relatively few spares are needed to satisfy the $S_\text{c}$ constraint.
 In this case, rideshare can reduce cost, while full-contract launches provide little advantage because the additional holding cost offsets the savings.
 As the failure rate increases, more spares and more frequent launches are required.
 Since launch cost dominates the budget, the advantage of IS grows with failure rate.

-Overall, the use of heavy launch vehicles makes the indirect strategy cost effective across all tested cases.
+These results indicate that indirect replenishment via parking orbits becomes an attractive architecture for large-scale constellations with high spare demand.
+Accordingly, when developing actual replenishment logic for such systems, it is reasonable to consider an indirect channel alongside direct insertion.
+This study focuses on early-phase architecture assessment; optimizing operational logic within the selected architecture is a separate next step.